-All keys (and corresponding zones) listed in trusted-keys are deemed to exist regardless of what parent zones say.
-Similarly for all keys listed in trusted-keys only those keys are used to validate the DNSKEY RRset.
+All keys listed in dnssec-keys, and their corresponding zones, are deemed to exist regardless of what parent zones say.
+Only keys configured as trust anchors are used to validate the DNSKEY RRset for the corresponding name.
 The parent's DS RRset will not be used.

-The trusted-keys statement can contain multiple key entries, each consisting of the key's domain name, flags, protocol, algorithm, and the Base64 representation of the key data.
+The dnssec-keys statement can contain multiple key entries, each consisting of the key's domain name, followed by the static-key or initial-key keyword, then the key's flags, protocol, algorithm, and the Base64 representation of the key data.
 Spaces, tabs, newlines and carriage returns are ignored in the key data, so the configuration may be split up into multiple lines.

-trusted-keys may be set at the top level of named.conf or within a view.
-If it is set in both places, they are additive: keys defined at the top level are inherited by all views, but keys defined in a view are only used within that view.
+dnssec-keys may be set at the top level of named.conf or within a view.
+If it is set in both places, the configurations are additive: keys defined at the top level are inherited by all views, but keys defined in a view are only used within that view.